NWMI’s Approach to Determining the Start of a Lunar Month

 Sighting of the moon

 The Common Horizon criterion requires the moon to be sightable with similar appearance in two locations if one location is to accept the sighting of the other.
 This requires that the locations have geographic proximity.
-The moon is visible in virtually all cities in the United States on July 5.
-As a result, the first day of Shawwal is likely on July 6 according to the Common Horizon criterion.
+The first day of Shawwal for most of North America according to the Common Horizon criterion is likely to be June 26, 2017.

 Applying the Common Night criterion

-When Washington, D.C. is in the last moments of night on July 5, the cover of darkness still extends as far as the eastern portions of Australia.
-Moon sightings in any of the darkened areas are acceptable for Washington, D.C. according to the Common Night criterion.
-Note that a sighting in eastern Australia, which takes place shortly after sunset on July 5 Australian time, occurs shortly before Fajr on July 5 Washington, D.C. time.
-If this is the case, then the first day of Shawwal for Washington, D.C., is July 5 according to the Common Night criterion.
+When Washington, D.C. is in the last moments of night in the pre-dawn moments of June 25, the cover of darkness extends as far as the eastern portions of Australia.
+Moon sightings in any of the darkened areas are acceptable for Washington, D.C. to celebrate Eid on June 25 according to the Common Night criterion.

 After having deliberated at length over the merits of each system for determining the start of lunar months, NWMI decided to adopt the Common Night criterion because 1) there is consensus within NWMI that the crescent moon should be physically sighted, and 2) the Common Night criterion most closely reflects NWMI's vision of a diverse Ummah, allowing us to be informed by verified sightings from fellow Muslims across continents.
 NWMI consults sightings from around the globe as reported on such websites as www.moonsighting.com, www.moonsighting.info, and www.crescentwatch.org.